Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Harrington Park has 55 active public transport stops, all of which serve buses.
-These stops are covered by 69 different routes that together facilitate 2,589 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents located an average of 238 meters from the nearest stop.
-Most residents commute outside Harrington Park, with cars being the primary mode of transportation at 95%.
-On average, there are 2.2 vehicles per dwelling in the area, exceeding the regional average.
-According to the 2021 Census, a significant 38.5% of residents work from home, which may be attributed to COVID-19 conditions.
+Harrington Park has 55 active public transport stops, all of which are bus stops.
+These stops are served by 69 different routes that together facilitate 2,589 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents on average located 238 meters from the nearest stop.
+Most residents commute outward due to its residential nature, and cars remain the primary mode of transportation at 95%.
+On average, there are 2.2 vehicles per dwelling, which is above the regional average.
+According to the 2021 Census, 38.5% of residents work from home, a figure that might be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport